 - Am I on track for my financial goals?

 - Will this add value to my life?

 If the answer to either question is no, he doesn’t make the purchase.
 This prevents him from making a purchase he can’t afford or will regret later on.
 The key here is to create a system of mindful spending habits that you can follow.

 Follow these five steps and you’ll be well on your way to creating a budget that works for you.
-Every good budget needs a great savings plan.
-Once you have a savings goal in mind, compare savings options with OnPoint to discover a savings account that fits your needs.
+Another part of a successful budget is choosing the right budgeting method.